Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 They rest with their elbows and knees slightly extended, while babies with normal muscle tone tend to have their elbows and knees flexed.

-The control of the head is usually poor or absent in the baby with the head dropped to one side, backward or forward.
+The control of the head is usually poor or absent in the baby, with the charge dropped to one side, backward, or forward.